Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: Snell Real Estate, MexLife, MexLaw

-12) Some agencies offer tequila-tasting tours combined with property viewings to attract foreign buyers
+12) Look for agencies offering tequila-tasting tours with property viewings to attract foreign buyers

-In Mexico, real estate agencies are getting creative to attract foreign buyers.
+In Mexico, real estate agencies are spicing up their offerings to lure in foreign buyers.

-Sources: Real Tequila Tours, The Latinvestor, Casa Dragones, Smith & Berg Partners
+Sources: Real Tequila Tours, Casa Dragones, Smith & Berg Partners

-13) Some properties are never formally registered with the government, which means they can’t be legally bought or sold
+13) Avoid unregistered properties in Mexico, as they can't be legally bought or sold

 In Mexico, some properties remain unregistered with the government, making them impossible to buy or sell legally.